bullette007/bullette007.github.io/book/_sources/04_LightTransportAnalysis.md

 As a result, we have to project and capture two images to achieve an optical realization of these kinds of matrix-vector multiplications.

-+++
++++ {"slideshow": {"slide_type": "subslide"}}

 #### Symmetry of transport matrix

-Only for symmetric matrices the convergence characteristics of Krylov subspace is well-understood and promises fast convergence.
+Only for symmetric matrices the convergence characteristics of Krylov subspace are well-understood and promise fast convergence.
 Hence, we stick to that case and ensure optically that the light transport matrix $\mathbf{T}$ is symmetric.

+However, by using two camera-projector systems, two unsymmetric transport matrices can be combined into one symmetric light transport matrix (not covered here).

-+++
++++ {"slideshow": {"slide_type": "subslide"}}

 ##### Enforcing symmetry for $\mathbf{T}$